-The Conservator must consult with the SC on the preparation of:
+The Conservator must consult with the Committee on the preparation of:

-- → Draft Nature Conservation Strategy (s 50) - → Draft Action Plans (s 102) - → Draft Native Species Conservation Plans (s 118) - → Biodiversity Research and Monitoring Program (BRAMP) (s 25(2)) - → Conservator guidelines (s 23(2)).
+- → draft Nature Conservation Strategy (s.
+50) - → draft action plans (s.
+102) - → draft native species conservation plans (s.
+118) - → Biodiversity Research and Monitoring Program (BRAMP) (s.
+25(2)) - → Conservator guidelines (s.
+23(2)).

-The SC must review Action Plans (s 108(5)) every 10 years after the plan commences or at any other time at the Conservator's request.
-The SC may make recommendations to the Conservator, including that a plan is no longer needed for a species (s 108 (7)).
-The SC may also be asked to review Native Species Conservation Plans and make recommendations (s 125) to the Conservator.
+The Committee must review action plans (s.
+108(5)) every ten years after the plan commences or at any other time at the Conservator's request.
+The Committee may make recommendations to the Conservator, including that a plan is no longer needed for a species (s.
+108 (7)).
+The Committee may also be asked to review native species conservation plans and make recommendations (s.
+125) to the Conservator.

-The SC must, each financial year, give the Minister an annual report about the activities of the SC during the year and make this report publicly accessible (s 33).
+The Committee must, each financial year, give the Minister an annual report about the activities of the Committee during the year and make this report publicly accessible (s.
+33).

-1.2 MEMBERSHIP
+1.2.
+Membership

-The Act specifies that the Minister must appoint seven members to the SC with expertise in ecology and biological diversity, conservation science and management.
-A range of disciplines are represented so that collectively the SC can address a variety of issues with a high degree of competence.
+The Act specifies that the Minister must appoint seven members to the Committee with expertise in ecology and biological diversity, conservation science or conservation management.
+A range of disciplines are represented so that collectively the Committee can address a variety of issues with a high degree of competence.
 Members are appointed by the Minister on a part-time basis.

-In July 2018, seven members were appointed by the Minister for a three-year term.
-The members are:
+In July 2018, seven members were appointed by the Minister (DI2018-212) for the three-year term 1 July 2018-30 June 2021:

-- → Distinguished Professor Arthur Georges (Chair) - → Honorary Professor Penny Olsen (Deputy Chair) - → Dr Kenneth Hodgkinson - → Associate Professor Mark Lintermans
+- → Distinguished Professor Arthur Georges (Chair)

+- → Honorary Professor Penny Olsen (Deputy Chair)

+- → Dr Kenneth Hodgkinson

+- → Associate Professor Mark Lintermans

+- → Assistant Professor Jasmyn Lynch

+- → Dr Barry Richardson

+- → Dr Chloe Sato.